Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense: Experiments attacking detection algorithms with

 \subsection{Evaluation metrics}

-We use two metrics to automatically evaluate attack success rates after paraphrasing: (1) detection accuracy, and (2) semantic similarity between the original LM generations and \model~paraphrases.\footnote{Additional aspects of paraphrase quality like continuity to prompt, fluency, and coherence are evaluated in \sectionref{sec:intrinsic-evaluation} using GPT-3.5 perplexity~\citep{brown2020language} and RankGen~\citep{krishna-etal-2022-rankgen}.}

 \textbf{Detection accuracy}: Our first metric measures how often the input text is correctly detected as AI-generated.
 Since detection rates are heavily dependent on the chosen detection threshold, the AUC-ROC metric is commonly used to measure detector performance~\citep{mitchell2023detectgpt}, which considers the range of all possible thresholds.
-However, in this application, it is critical that the \emph{false positive rate} is low; in other words, human-written text must almost never be classified as machine-generated~\citep{AITextClassifier, kirchenbauer2023watermark}.
-Hence, we fix the false positive rate to 1\% for all detection algorithms (although even 1\% is likely too high in practice), and adjust the detection threshold accordingly while reporting detection accuracies.
-Additionally, we also plot ROC curves focusing on the region between FPR=0\% and FPR=1\%.
-Overall, at a constant false positive rate of 1\%, we expect detection rates to plummet on paraphrased text.
+However, in this application, it is critical that the \emph{false positive rate} (FPR) is low; in other words, human-written text must almost never be classified as machine-generated~\citep{AITextClassifier, kirchenbauer2023watermark}.
+Hence, we fix the FPR to 1\% for all detection algorithms (although even 1\% is likely too high in practice), and adjust the detection threshold accordingly while reporting detection accuracies.
+Additionally, we also plot ROC curves focusing on the 0-1\% FPR region.
+Overall, we expect detection rates to plummet on paraphrased text.